Ambrose Hardinge Giffard: Works

-Giffard's leisure was devoted to literature, and a selection of poems was published at Ceylon about 1822.
+Giffard's leisure was devoted to literature, and a selection of poems was published in Ceylon about 1822.
 Some are reproduced in the Traditions and Recollections of Richard Polwhele.

 Family

 He married in 1808 Harriet, daughter of Lovell Pennell, esq., of Lyme Regis, and left five sons and five daughters.
 Admiral Sir George Giffard (1815–1888) was his third son.